Guide

 When to use this

-• Before importing CSV files into another platform.
+• Before importing CSV files into another platform, database, or internal system.

-• Before filtering, sorting, or validating the data further.
+• Before sharing, validating, filtering, sorting, or converting the data further.

 Why this matters